-Students wishing to lessen their work load or finish an assignment more quickly might purchase an essay online, borrow a classmate's paper and change a few words, or copy passages directly from textbooks, websites, or scholarly articles.
+Students may be tempted to purchase an essay online, borrow a classmate's paper and change a few words, or copy passages directly from textbooks, websites, or scholarly articles.
+However, plagiarism is considered fraud and theft of others' intellectual property.

 Consequences:

-Plagiarism can occur accidentally as well, due to being ignorant of proper methods of citation and attribution (giving credit to the individual/entity that created the resource).
+Plagiarism can occur accidentally, if students are unaware of proper citation methods and attribution (giving credit to the author of the resource).

 Copyright law is the law that protects intellectual property.
 To plagiarize is to violate the copyright protections placed on a work or idea.
 For more information about copyright, visit the Copyright Guide: